manan025/manan025-langsmith-MAT496/README.md

 - Uploading and evaluating on prompts from database at once
 - Evaluation of responses obtained from model against reference outputs
 - Programmatically accessed prompt and changed variables within the prompt to get desired output

+### Lesson 4

+Tweaks and learnings:
+- Learnt how to get LLM assist to change prompt and make it better